AsadiAhmad/Kong-API-Gateway/README.md

 ![Local Image](/images/Request-termination/6.JPG)
 ![Local Image](/images/Request-termination/7.JPG)
 then click on install button.
 Subsequently, click on your designated consumer and navigate to the credentials section.
 You will notice the addition of the Basic Authentication section for your consumer.
-Click on ```bash New Basic Auth Credential```.
+Click on ``` New Basic Auth Credential```.
 ![Local Image](/images/Request-termination/8.JPG)
 ![Local Image](/images/Request-termination/9.JPG)
 set a username and password for your consumer then click on create button.